holunda-io/bpm-ai-connectors-camunda-8/docs/agentic-connectors.md

 The `enum` field is optional but a good idea if the possible values are not obvious and not too many.
 If the model chooses a non-matching filter value, it may not retrieve any documents and will not be able to return an answer.

+###### Summary Index

+As an alternative to metadata filtering, you can use hierarchical retrieval using a dedicated summary index.
+The summary index should contain a single document for each (virtual) child index, containing a concise summary of the child index contents.
+A metadata field in this document must be specified and is expected to also exists in all child index documents.
+The connector will use the query to find the semantically most similar summary and use the value of its filter attribute to filter the child index for actual retrieval, narrowing down the search space and reducing irrelevant chunks.

 ###### Parent Documents

 The text chunks used for retrieval with the vector database are often not well-suited to also be used for generating the answer.

 This is because the embedding is more accurate for smaller chunks ("lost-in-the-middle" problem) while the answer synthesis needs appropriate context and suffers from too many small, unordered chunks.
 In addition, you may want to also index secondary data like summaries or hypothetical questions to enhance retrieval recall.

 To enable theses use-cases, you can configure a "parent ID" field that should be present in all chunks in the vector database.
-These IDs should point to the respective parent document (or larger chunk) suitable for answer synthesis (make sure the parent documents are not too large, the connector will use up to 4 parent documents at once for answer synthesis).
+These IDs should point to the respective parent document (or larger chunk) suitable for answer synthesis (make sure the parent documents are not too large, the connector will use up to 3 parent documents at once for answer synthesis).
 Also configure a document key-value store from which the parent documents can be fetched by ID.

 ### Result